kibook/s1kd-tools/s1kd-metadata/README.md

 Print a tab-delimited list of values of the pieces of metadata specified with -n, or all available metadata if -n is not specified.

 -v &lt;value&gt;
+When following a -n option, this specifies the new value for that piece of metadata.

+When following a -w or -W option, this specifies the value to compare that piece of metadata to.

-The new value for the last piece of metadata specified by -n.
-Each -n can be followed by a -v to edit multiple pieces of metadata.
+Each -n, -w, or -W can be followed by -v to edit or define conditions on multiple pieces of metadata.

--w '&lt;name&gt; &lt;op&gt; &lt;value&gt;'
+-W &lt;name&gt;
-Show or edit metadata only on objects where a certain condition is met. &lt;name&gt; is the identifier for a piece of metadata, &lt;op&gt; is a test operator, and &lt;value&gt; is the value to which the metadata is compared.
-Supported operators:
+Show or edit metadata only on objects where the value of &lt;name&gt; is not equal to the value specified in the following -v option.

--   = (The value of &lt;name&gt; is equal to &lt;value&gt;)
+-w &lt;name&gt;

--   ~ (The value of &lt;name&gt; is not equal to &lt;value&gt;)
+Show or edit metadata only on objects where the value of &lt;name&gt; is equal to the value specified in the following -v option.

 &lt;object&gt;...
 The object(s) to show/edit metadata on.
 The default is to read from stdin.